 CHOLESTEROL SCREENING AND HEART DISEASE PREVENTION

-- Men over age 34 should be checked every 5 years.
+- Men over age 35 and older should be checked every 5 years.

 - If you have risk factors for heart disease, such as diabetes, start getting screened earlier, at age 20.

 - If you have diabetes, heart disease, kidney problems, or certain other conditions, you may need to be checked more often.

 - If your blood pressure is above 135/80 mm Hg, your provider may test your blood sugar level for diabetes.